MohamedHashish42/workplace-english/README.md

 # **Workplace English**

-A practical course designed to help you master **essential English for the workplace**.
+This repository documents my personal learning journey to improve **English for the workplace**.
-This repository includes structured lessons, real-world examples, role-plays, and interactive practice activities.
+It includes structured notes, real-world examples, and short practice activities that I’m collecting and refining as I learn.

 ## 📑 Course Sections